Kurt Koch

 Kurt Koch (born 15 March 1950) is a Swiss prelate of the Catholic Church.
 He has been a cardinal since November 2010 and president of the Dicastery for Promoting Christian Unity since 1 July 2010.
 He was the bishop of Basel from 1996 until 2010.

 Personal background

 Koch was born in Emmenbrücke in the canton of Lucerne.
-He studied theology at the Ludwig-Maximilians University in Munich and at the University of Lucerne, graduating in 1975 with a Doctor of Theology degree.
+He studied theology at LMU Munich and at the University of Lucerne, graduating in 1975 with a Doctor of Theology degree.
 He was ordained to the priesthood on 20 June 1982.

 Basel

 Koch was appointed Bishop of Basel on 6 December 1995.
 He received episcopal consecration on 6 January 1996 from John Paul II himself, with Archbishops Giovanni Battista Re and Jorge María Mejía serving as co-consecrators.

 When a group of Swiss intellectuals and theologians called for John Paul's resignation on 20 May 2004, on the occasion of his 84th birthday, Koch described it as "disgusting and disloyal".
 In 2006, he supported the freedom of Muslims to build minarets in Switzerland, but also asked for greater religious freedom for Christians in Muslim countries.

 On 27 June 2007, Koch, along with several other Catholic prelates, attended a briefing from the Cardinal Secretary of State, Tarcisio Bertone, at the Apostolic Palace on Pope Benedict XVI's forthcoming allowing wider celebration of the Tridentine Mass.

 In July 2007, Koch defended the Congregation for the Doctrine of the Faith's document "Responses to Some Questions Regarding Certain Aspects of the Doctrine on the Church."
 He acknowledged that the document could appear confusing or hurtful to Protestants.
 He said the document's reception showed the difference between the ecumenical goals of Catholics and the Orthodox on the one hand and that of Protestants on the other.

 Koch was President of the Swiss Episcopal Conference from 2007 until 2010.
 He is a member of the Swiss Council of Religions.